PangWinnie0219/GradCAMDownstreamTask/README.md

 ## Classification Model Training

-Run `python3.6 baseline.py` to start training the Grad-CAM model.
+Run `python3.6 baseline.py` to start training the classification model.
 Ensure `save` is set to `True` as this checkpoint will be used for visualization and feature extraction later.

 Otherwise, you can downloaded the trained model file: